 All our staff receive safeguarding and child protection training which is updated every three years.
-This is delivered by Leah Millar, Nova Education Trust Safeguarding Lead.
-In addition, to this training all staff members receive child protection and safeguarding updates when required, but at least annually, usually at the first INSET of the new school year..
+In addition, to this training all staff members receive child protection and safeguarding updates when required, but at least annually.
+This is delivered by the Senior DSL termly, to ensure that all staff are kept up-to-date with any local or national changes to safeguarding guidance, or where appropriate online CPD or external providers.